 This etching shows 3 ‘platonic’ shapes, shaded, set against a solid black background.
 Looking at it now, to me it suggests the shapes are formed out of metamorphic rock, the stark background a void.
 But, having looked at it for the past 48 years, I have never wanted to ascribe any meaning to it beyond itself.
 To me it makes a statement of absolute truth.
 It is a very satisfying image to look at.

-In 2005, Jenny and I had a conversation about her art, for almost the first time.
+In 2005 Jenny and I had a long conversation about her art, for almost the first time.
 She didn’t enjoy talking about why she did what she did, but she had asked me to help her put together a statement for her next exhibition.
-In the past two years she had made about 17 paper reliefs – arrangements of 3 each of square, circle and triangle shapes in a 3 x 3 grid, all 60 x 60 cm.
-The shapes were either made out of folded paper or cut card, generally white on white, and no two patterns the same. with many variations of the sequence.
-Later there were more – in all there were about 25.
-I asked her why she had returned to these basic shapes and what made her sit down to make another one?
+I asked her why she had returned to these basic shapes: where was the series going?
+What made her sit down to make another one?

 There are many different ways of looking at the Square Circle Triangle series.
 It connects the main theme of her still life work: natural geometry, complexity developing from simple division of basic shapes.
 Taken together we can appreciate the infinite possibilities of pattern and development she is exploring.
 But each work stands making its own simple statement of truth.
 And, returning to the 48 year old print where the series began, I see why Jenny was right to shy away from any simple expanation of any work of art.